Gaelic-Algorithmic-Research-Group/ARCOSG-S/README.md

 # ARCOSG-S
 Annotated Corpus of Scottish Gaelic - Simplified

 ARCOSG-S is a representative, tagged corpus of Scottish Gaelic, divided into 8 registers (4 spoken, 4 written) of approximately 10k words each.
 The corpus is presented as individual txt files.
 It differs from ARCOSG in that it uses less complex tags.
-For instance, common nouns are tagged in ARCOSG-S simply as <Nc>, rather than with information about number, gender and case (e.g. <Ncsmn>), as in ARCOSG.
+For instance, common nouns are tagged in ARCOSG-S simply as 'Nc', rather than with information about number, gender and case (e.g. Ncsmn), as in ARCOSG.
 The tags were converted automatically from the ARCOSG tags using a mapping file in Python.
+While the ARCOSG tagset has 246 tags, ARCOSG-S uses one with 41 tags.

 ARCOSG was hand-tagged by Lamb, Arbuthnot and Naismith and separately verified by them.
 It uses the Brown format tag separators ('/': e.g. 'agus/Cc') and an annotation scheme derived from the Irish PAROLE tagset (Uí Dhonnchadha, E. and van Genabith, J. 2006.
 A Part-of-Speech tagger for Irish using finite state morphology and constraint grammar disambiguation.
 Proceedings of the 5th International Conference on Language Resources and Evaluation (LREC 2006), 2241-2244.).